-Note: objects referring to average daily values (energy consumption, cost or $CO_2$ emissions) represent the total consumption (in kWh, local currency or kg $CO_2$ ) of the day divided by the number of hours of the day.
-In other words, they represent the average consumption per hour during the last day.
+Note: objects referring to average daily values (energy consumption, cost or CO_2 emissions) represent the total consumption (in kWh, local currency or kg CO_2) of the day divided by the number of hours of the day.
+In other

 Weekly Values.
-The sending of the communication objects related to the energy consumption during the last week, its cost and its required CO2 emissions can be enabled from here, as well as of the objects representing weekly average values.
-These are "Weekly Energy Consumption", "Weekly Cost", "Weekly CO2Emissions", "Average Weekly Energy Consumption", "Average Weekly CO2 Emissions".
+The sending of the communication objects related to the energy consumption during the last week, the incurred cost and the required CO2 emissions can be enabled from here, as well as of the objects representing weekly average values.
+These are "Weekly Energy Consumption", "Weekly Cost", "Weekly CO2 Emissions", "Average Weekly Energy Consumption", "Average Weekly Cost" and "Average Weekly CO2 Emissions".